jobrunr/website/content/en/pricing.md

 ---
 title: "JobRunr Pro"
 translationKey: "jobrunr-pro"
 summary: "JobRunr is completely free, even for commercial use.
-The [Pro edition](/en/documentation/pro/ 'If you would develop the features of the Pro edition yourself, it would have an estimated cost of around 60.000 €\n(120 days of development at a rate of 500€). ') allows you to use additional options while ensuring the project will stay here for years to come.
-I provide 30 day unconditional money back guarantee."
+The [Pro edition](/en/documentation/pro/ 'If you would develop the features of the Pro edition yourself, it would have an estimated cost of around 60.000 $\n(120 days of development at a rate of 500$). ') allows you to use additional options while ensuring the project will stay here for years to come.
+Not sure?
+Try out JobRunr Pro for free [during a month](/en/try-jobrunr-pro)."
 skip_meta: true
 date: 2020-08-27T11:12:23+02:00
 menu: